Law Offices of Thomas J. Lamb

 8. Did you ever work as a commercial painter?
 Yes No

-9. Did you ever work inside a power plant or power house?
+9. Did you ever work inside a power plant or powerhouse?
 Yes No

 10. Did you ever work inside a refinery or petrochemical plant?
 Yes No